kubernetes/website/content/en/docs/tasks/access-application-cluster/create-external-load-balancer.md

 It is important to note that the datapath for this functionality is provided by a load balancer external to the Kubernetes cluster.

-When the service type is set to LoadBalancer, Kubernetes provides functionality equivalent to `type=<ClusterIP>` to pods within the cluster and extends it by programming the (external to Kubernetes) load balancer with entries for the Kubernetes pods.
+When the Service `type` is set to LoadBalancer, Kubernetes provides functionality equivalent to `type` equals ClusterIP to pods within the cluster and extends it by programming the (external to Kubernetes) load balancer with entries for the Kubernetes pods.
 The Kubernetes service controller automates the creation of the external load balancer, health checks (if needed), firewall rules (if needed) and retrieves the external IP allocated by the cloud provider and populates it in the service object.

 ## Caveats and Limitations when preserving source IPs

 GCE/AWS load balancers do not provide weights for their target pools.
 This was not an issue with the old LB kube-proxy rules which would correctly balance across all endpoints.

-With the new functionality, the external traffic will not be equally load balanced across pods, but rather equally balanced at the node level (because GCE/AWS and other external LB implementations do not have the ability for specifying the weight per node, they balance equally across all target nodes, disregarding the number of pods on each node).
+With the new functionality, the external traffic is not equally load balanced across pods, but rather equally balanced at the node level (because GCE/AWS and other external LB implementations do not have the ability for specifying the weight per node, they balance equally across all target nodes, disregarding the number of pods on each node).